Security Engineering for ISO 21434: Related Work

 \section{Related Work}

 Recent white papers~\cite{whitepaper-hasan}\cite{whitepaper-sembera} also give an overview on ISO 21434.
 They both discuss the set of guidelines proposed for securing automotive vehicles.
 The white paper~\cite{whitepaper-hasan} focuses on the activities performed in the risk assessment.
 It proposes an approach to automotive cybersecurity engineering.
 This approach suggests the use of offense and defense mechanisms for helping engineers to implement the guidelines of ISO 21434.
 The white paper~\cite{whitepaper-sembera} proposes a layered approach for securing automotive vehicles.
 The advantage of this approach is to reduce the probability of an attack's success by providing multi-layered response to attacks for protection, detection, and response.
-Our white paper proposes an incremental approach to enable the continuous certification for automotive vehicles.
+This paper proposes an incremental approach to enable the continuous certification for automotive vehicles.

 ThreatGet is a model-based engineering tool for security analysis~\cite{SadanySK19}\cite{threatget}.
 ThreatGet can perform security analysis on system architectures following the ISO 21434 risk assessment.
 ThreatGet automatically identifies threats given a path between a source and a target element.
 ThreatGet lists possible countermeasure that can be selected by users to mitigate the identified threats.
-The main advantages of our machinery over ThreatGet include: Our machinery can automate more parts of the ISO 21434 risk assessment such as both attack feasibility rating and risk determination.
-Our recommendation machinery explicit shows where countermeasures shall be deployed in the system architecture to mitigate identified threats.
-Our machinery enables the construction of security arguments in the form of a GSN model.
+The main advantages of the machinery presented here over ThreatGet include that it can automate more parts of the ISO 21434 risk assessment such as both attack feasibility rating and risk determination.
+It explicit shows where countermeasures shall be deployed in the system architecture to mitigate identified threats.
+It enables the construction of security arguments in the form of a GSN model.
 To the best of our knowledge, ThreatGet does not support the generation of such security arguments.
-Finally, our approach considers an incremental approach to risk assessment, thus enabling continuous certification.
+Finally, this paper considers an incremental approach to risk assessment, thus enabling continuous certification.